citp/privacy-policy-historical/l/le/lev/levenger.com.md

-Third Party Intermediaries
+Third-Party Intermediaries

 We use an outside shipping company to ship orders, an outside telemarketing company to take orders and a credit card processing company to validate charges for goods.
 These companies do not retain, share, store or use personally identifiable information for any secondary purposes.

 Service Providers

-We partner with other third parties such as Experian and e-Dialog to provide specific services.
-For example, e-Dialog is our email vendor that transmits all of our marketing emails and Experian is responsible for the data processing and postal sortation for each catalog mailing.
-When the user signs up for these particular services, we share names, email addresses and mailing address information that is necessary for the third party to provide these services.
+We partner with other third parties such as Experian to provide specific services.
+For example, Experian is responsible for the data processing and postal sortation for each catalog mailing.
+When the user signs up for these particular services, we share names and mailing address information that is necessary for the third party to provide these services.
 These third parties are not allowed to use personally identifiable information except for the purpose of providing these services.

 Business Transitions